marcopotok/jpa-predicate-builder/README.md

 # JPA Predicate Builder

-A lightweight layer on top of Jakarta Persistence for easy query construction in Java.
+A lightweight layer on top of Javax Persistence for easy query construction in Java.

 # Project Description